 Installing fence posts directly to the soil will make them prone to damage and decay because the soil contains moisture.
 Aside from that soil erosion can occur which moves the ground down.

-Before installing your fence, you should choose high-quality wood.
-The most ideal wooden fencing materials are cedar and redwood.
-Ensure that your contractor is using pressure-treated wood to prevent rot, damage, and infestation of bugs.
+Before your timber fence installation, you should choose high-quality timber.
+The most ideal timber fencing materials are cedar and redwood.
+Ensure that your contractor is using pressure-treated timber to prevent rot, damage, and infestation of bugs.

 You should also invest in quality hardware when joining the pieces of your fence together.
 A high-quality fence will last longer.